 Hepatic metabolism and renal elimination are the major routes of drug clearance, including the clearance of ARV drugs.
 Both liver and kidney functions decrease with age and may result in impaired drug elimination and increased drug exposure.26 Most clinical trials have included only a small proportion of participants over 50 years of age, and current ARV dosing recommendations are based on PK and pharmacodynamic data derived from participants with normal organ function.
 Whether drug accumulation in the older patient may lead to greater incidence and severity of adverse effects than seen in younger patients is unknown.

-HIV-infected patients with aging-associated comorbidities may require additional pharmacologic interventions that can complicate therapeutic management.
-In addition to taking medications to manage HIV infection and comorbid conditions, many older HIV-infected patients also are taking medications to relieve discomfort (e.g., pain medications, sedatives) or to manage adverse effects of medications (e.g., anti-emetics).
+Patients with HIV and aging-associated comorbidities may require additional pharmacologic interventions that can complicate therapeutic management.
+In addition to taking medications to manage HIV infection and comorbid conditions, many older patients with HIV also are taking medications to relieve discomfort (e.g., pain medications, sedatives) or to manage adverse effects of medications (e.g., anti-emetics).
 They also may self-medicate with over-the-counter medicines or supplements.
-In HIV-negative older patients, polypharmacy is a major cause of iatrogenic complications.27 Some of these complications may be caused by medication errors (by prescribers or patients), medication non-adherence, additive drug toxicities, and drug-drug interactions.
-Older HIV-infected patients are probably at an even greater risk of polypharmacy-related adverse consequences than younger HIV-infected or similarly aged HIV-uninfected patients.
-When evaluating any new clinical complaint or laboratory abnormality in HIV-infected patients, especially in older patients, clinicians should always consider the possible role of adverse drug reactions from both ARV drugs and other concomitantly administered medications.
+In older patients who do not have HIV, polypharmacy is a major cause of iatrogenic complications.27 Some of these complications may be caused by medication errors (by prescribers or patients), medication nonadherence, additive drug toxicities, and drug-drug interactions.
+Older patients with HIV are probably at an even greater risk of polypharmacy-related adverse consequences than younger or similarly aged patients with HIV.
+When evaluating any new clinical complaint or laboratory abnormality in patients with HIV, especially in older patients, clinicians should always consider the possible role of adverse drug reactions from both ARV drugs and other concomitantly administered medications.

-Drug-drug interactions are common with ART and can be easily overlooked by prescribers.28 The available drug interaction information on ARV agents is derived primarily from PK studies performed in small numbers of relatively young, HIV-uninfected participants with normal organ function (see Tables 18-20b).
+Drug-drug interactions are common with ART and can be easily overlooked by prescribers.28 The available drug interaction information on ARV agents is derived primarily from PK studies performed in small numbers of relatively young participants with normal organ function who do not have HIV (see Tables 18a-19b).
 Data from these studies provide clinicians with a basis to assess whether a significant interaction may exist.
-However, the magnitude of the interaction may be greater in older HIV-infected patients than in younger HIV-infected patients.
+However, the magnitude of the interaction may be greater in older patients with HIV than in younger patients with HIV.

 Nonadherence is the most common cause of treatment failure.
-Complex dosing requirements, high pill burden, inability to access medications because of cost or availability, limited health literacy including misunderstanding of instructions, depression, and neurocognitive impairment are among the key reasons for nonadherence.32 Although many of these factors associated with non-adherence may be more prevalent in older patients, some studies have shown that older HIV-infected patients may actually be more adherent to ART than younger patients.29-31 Clinicians should regularly assess older patients to identify any factors, such as neurocognitive deficits, that may decrease adherence.
-To facilitate medication adherence, it may be useful to discontinue unnecessary medications, simplify regimens, and recommend evidence-based behavioral approaches including the use of adherence aids such as pillboxes or daily calendars, and support from family members (see Adherence to Antiretroviral Therapy).
+Complex dosing requirements, high pill burden, inability to access medications because of cost or availability, limited health literacy including misunderstanding of instructions, depression, and neurocognitive impairment are among the key reasons for nonadherence.32 Although many of these factors associated with nonadherence may be more prevalent in older patients, some studies have shown that older patients with HIV may actually be more adherent to ART than younger patients.29-31 Clinicians should regularly assess older patients to identify any factors, such as neurocognitive deficits, that may decrease adherence.
+To facilitate medication adherence, it may be useful to discontinue unnecessary medications, simplify regimens, and recommend evidence-based behavioral approaches including the use of adherence aids such as pillboxes or daily calendars, and support from family members (see Adherence to the Continuum of Care).

 Non-AIDS HIV-Related Complications and Other Comorbidities

 Among persons treated effectively with ART, as AIDS-related morbidity and mortality have decreased, non-AIDS conditions constitute an increasing proportion of serious illnesses.33-35 Neurocognitive impairment, already a major health problem in aging adults, may be exacerbated by the effect of HIV infection on the brain.36 In a prospective observational study, neurocognitive impairment was predictive of lower retention in care among older persons.37 Neurocognitive impairment probably also affects adherence to therapy.
-Social isolation and depression are also particularly common among older HIV-infected adults and, in addition to their direct effects on morbidity and mortality, may contribute to poor medication adherence and retention in care.38,39 Heart disease and cancer are the leading causes of death in older Americans.40 Similarly, non-AIDS events such as heart disease, liver disease, and cancer have emerged as major causes of morbidity and mortality in HIV-infected patients receiving effective ART.
-The presence of multiple non-AIDS comorbidities coupled with the immunologic effects of HIV infection may add to the disease burden of aging HIV-infected adults.41-43 HIV-specific primary care guidelines have been updated with recommendations for lipid and glucose monitoring, evaluation and management of bone health, and management of kidney disease, and are available for clinicians caring for HIV-infected older patients.44-48
+Social isolation and depression are also particularly common among older adults with HIV and, in addition to their direct effects on morbidity and mortality, may contribute to poor medication adherence and retention in care.38,39 Heart disease and cancer are the leading causes of death in older Americans.40 Similarly, non-AIDS events such as heart disease, liver disease, and cancer have emerged as major causes of morbidity and mortality in patients with HIV receiving effective ART.
+The presence of multiple non-AIDS comorbidities coupled with the immunologic effects of HIV infection may add to the disease burden of aging adults with HIV.41-43 HIV-specific primary care guidelines have been updated with recommendations for lipid and glucose monitoring, evaluation and management of bone health, and management of kidney disease, and are available for clinicians caring for older patients with HIV.44-48

 Switching, Interrupting, and Discontinuing Antiretroviral Therapy in Older Patients

-Given the greater incidence of co-morbidities, non-AIDS complications and frailty among older HIV-infected patients, switching one or more ARVs in an HIV regimen may be necessary to minimize toxicities and drug-drug interactions.
+Given the greater incidence of comorbidities, non-AIDS complications and frailty among older patients with HIV, switching one or more ARVs in an HIV regimen may be necessary to minimize toxicities and drug-drug interactions.
 For example, expert guidance now recommends bone density monitoring in men aged ≥50 years and postmenopausal women, and suggests switching from tenofovir disoproxil fumarate or boosted protease inhibitors to other ARVs in older patients at high risk for fragility fractures.45

 Few data exist on the use of ART in severely debilitated patients with chronic, severe, or non-AIDS terminal conditions.49,50 Withdrawal of ART usually results in rebound viremia and a decline in CD4 cell count.
 Acute retroviral syndrome after abrupt discontinuation of ART has been reported.
 In severely debilitated patients, if there are no significant adverse reactions to ART, most clinicians would continue therapy.
 In cases where ART negatively affects quality of life, the decision to continue therapy should be made together with the patient and/or family members after a discussion on the risks and benefits of continuing or withdrawing ART.